How to Track and Improve First Response Time by Channel and Agent

 Querri flags and removes the noise rows automatically, so your FRT calculations only reflect genuine human responses going forward.

 "Is there a correlation between ticket volume and breach rate?
-And at what time of day do the most FRT breaches occur?"
+Plot them together over the period."

-Once you know where the breaches are concentrated, test what fixing it would actually look like.
-Ask Querri to model a simple redistribution: what happens to the overall breach rate if 50% of tickets are moved from your highest-breach agents to your lowest-breach agents?
+You know where the breaches are.
+The next question is what fixing it would actually do.
+Test it before you commit.
+Ask Querri to model a simple redistribution: what happens to the overall breach rate if 50% of tickets shift from your highest-breach agents to your lowest?

 "If 50% of tickets were redistributed from the highest breach-rate agents to the lowest breach-rate agents, what would the projected impact be on overall breach rate?"

-Querri runs the scenario against your actual ticket data and returns a projected new breach rate — giving you a concrete, defensible number to bring to a staffing or routing conversation rather than a gut feeling.
+Querri runs the scenario against your actual ticket data and returns a projected new breach rate.
+Now you have a concrete, defensible number to bring to a staffing or routing conversation instead of a gut feeling.

 "Based on everything you've found, what are your top recommendations to improve our FRT performance?"

-You can drill into any recommendation with follow-up prompts — asking Querri to explain its reasoning, size the impact, or identify which team members or channels it applies to most.
+Drill into any recommendation with follow-up prompts.
+Ask Querri to explain its reasoning, size the impact, or identify which team members or channels it applies to most.

 Weekly FRT data tells you what's happening now.
-Quarterly data tells you whether anything is actually changing.
-Pull your last three months of ticket exports into Querri and ask it to generate a QBR-ready presentation — complete with your findings, key takeaways, and the recommendations it surfaced earlier in the analysis:
+Quarterly data tells you whether anything you're doing about it is actually working, which is the question your CFO wants answered.
+Pull three months of ticket exports into Querri and ask for the QBR version:

 "Using this quarter's data, generate a QBR-ready presentation on FRT performance.
 Include key findings, trend analysis, the main breach drivers we identified, and our top recommendations for next quarter."

-Querri produces a structured presentation your team can take directly into a leadership review — with the breach trends, root cause summary, what-if scenario outcomes, and a prioritized action plan all in one place.
+Querri produces a structured presentation your team can take directly into a leadership review.
+Breach trends, root cause summary, what-if scenario outcomes, and a prioritized action plan, all in one place.
 No manual formatting, no starting from a blank slide.

-Bringing FRT into the QBR shifts it from an operational metric to a strategic one — giving leadership the context to make decisions on staffing, tooling, or SLA targets rather than reacting to complaints after the fact.
+Bringing FRT into the QBR shifts it from an operational metric to a strategic one.
+Leadership gets the context to make decisions on staffing, tooling, or SLA targets instead of reacting to complaints after the fact.

 Tips for better FRT reporting